 At the very least we can say we know it won’t just be called Elder Scrolls 6.
 There’s going to be a colon and another word to round the title off if previous releases are anything to go by.

-We’re also willing to bet that like all the other games in the series it’s going to be set in the continent of Tamriel, the map of which is below.
+We’re willing to bet that like all the other games in the series The Elder Scrolls 6 is going to be set in the continent of Tamriel, the map of which is above.

-Previous games have taken us to Highrock, Hammerfell, Morrowind, Cyrodil, and Skyrim.
+Previous games have taken us to High Rock, Hammerfell, Morrowind, Cyrodil, and Skyrim.
 Valenwood, Elsweyr and Black Marsh are the biggest places left to explore.
-Though there’s still much of Morrowind left to explore, we imagine much of that will be covered in the upcoming Elder Scrolls Online title.
+However, even though these areas are prime spots for exploration, that's not to say that Bethesda won't return to areas from previous games.

-There isn’t actually any solid reason for this rumor, but its swampy marshlands and network of islands would make for an interesting geographic change for the series, though it’s a geography that would leave itself open to comparison with the Witcher 3.
+Rumors online have previously heavily pointed towards Black Marsh, the home of the world’s reptilian Argonian race but there wasn't actually any solid reason for this rumor.
+Black Marsh's swampy marshlands and network of islands would make for an interesting geographic change for the series, though it’s a geography that would leave itself open to comparison with the Witcher 3.
 It’s probably the region of Tamriel that we know the least about so Bethesda would have plenty of room to be creative.

-That said, Elsweyr would also be an interesting geography change with its dry plains and harsh badlands that the Khajit call home.
+That said, if we're just going by where might be interesting to explore, Elsweyr would also be a candidate with its dry plains and harsh badlands that the Khajit call home.

 It would certainly be nice to find out more about the culture of either the Khajit or the Argonians so both of these extremely different settings have an understandable appeal to fans.

-There is, however, weight to a rumor that Elder Scrolls 6 could be set in Valenwood.
-Valenwood is the home of the Bosmer and it’s an area of Tamriel that Bethesda hasn’t explored much.
+There was also a strong rumor that the Elder Scrolls 6 could be set in Valenwood, the home of the Bosmer and it’s an area of Tamriel that Bethesda hasn’t explored much.

-Though it was initially believed to be a fake, Fallout: Nuka World ended up being a big DLC release for Fallout 4 which gives slightly more weight to rumor that Project Greenheart is in fact the codename for the next Elder Scrolls title.
-The fact that Greenheart is a city in the verdant region of Valenwood makes this even more interesting.
+Though it was initially believed to be a fake, Fallout: Nuka World ended up being a big DLC release for Fallout 4 which gave slightly more weight to rumor that Project Greenheart is in fact the codename for the next Elder Scrolls title.
+The fact that Greenheart is a city in the verdant region of Valenwood made this even more interesting.